prioritizr/prioritizr/docs/reference/connectivity_matrix.md

 [`Matrix::dsCMatrix`](https://rdrr.io/pkg/Matrix/man/dsCMatrix-class.html)
 symmetric sparse matrix object.
 Each row and column represents a planning unit.
 Cells values indicate the connectivity between different pairs of planning units.
-To reduce computational burden, cells among the matrix diagonal are set to zero.
-Furthermore, if the argument to `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then cells with missing (`NA`) values are set to zero too.
+To reduce computational burden, cells along the matrix diagonal are set to zero.
+Furthermore, if `x` is a [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) object, then cells with missing (`NA`) values are set to zero too.